SELECT

 The actual output rows are computed using the

-output expressions for each selected row (seeSELECT
+SELECToutput expressions for each selected row (seeSELECTlist below). -

-eliminates duplicate rows from the result set. -
+SELECT DISTINCTeliminates duplicate rows from the result set. -

-(the default) returns all candidate rows, including duplicates (seeALL|DISTINCT
+SELECT ALL(the default) returns all candidate rows, including duplicates (seeALL|DISTINCTunderSELECTlist below). -

 All elements in the